-No student shall be required to take more than twotwo four hours of final examinations in any one day.
-Along with the specific final examination schedule, the Registrar shall publish a system of priorities that will determine which class is expected to offer an examination at a different time for a student who is scheduled for more than two two four hours of final examinations in one day or more than one at the same hour.
+No student shall be required to take more than two final examinations in any one day.
+Along with the specific final examination schedule, the Registrar shall publish a system of priorities that will determine which class is expected to offer an examination at a different time for a student who is scheduled for more than two final examinations in one day or more than one at the same hour.